Wuyxin/DISC/README.md

     <br>
 <p>

-- 🔑 Effectively remove strong spurious correlation and make models generalize better!
-Go for the green decision boundary!
+ - 🔎 No more ambiguous interpretations!
+DISC tells you exactly what attributes contribute to the spurious correlation and how significant their contributions are.

 <p align="center">
     <br>